CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ### Sound Trigger Module
-The sound trigger module used Arduino UNO.
-It not only receive the command for trial start from laptop (or PC) via COM port, but also send the command for sound play to the sound player module.
-Then, to synchronizate between timing information of sound onset and EEG data, the sound trigger module, the sound trigger module provides the sound onset trigger to EEG acquisition module.
+The sound trigger module, which utilizes an Arduino UNO, serves multiple functions.
+Firstly, it receives the trial start command from a laptop or PC through the COM port.
+Secondly, it sends the command for sound playback to the sound player module.
+Additionally, to synchronize the timing information of sound onset with EEG data, the sound trigger module generates a sound onset trigger that is sent to the EEG acquisition module.
 Refer to following code: `ArduinoTrigger.ino`

 ## Experimental processing

-To conduct the online AAD experiment, `OnlineAAD_EXP.py` includes data streaming, prepocessing, decoding process with mTRF, visual presentation with Psychopy and communication with arduino.
+To conduct the AAD experiment, `OnlineAAD_EXP.py` includes data streaming, prepocessing, decoding process with mTRF, visual presentation with Psychopy and communication with arduino.
 It need

-You can run the task through `OnlineAAD_EXP.py` along with custom-codes in Sub_Functions file.
+You can run the AAD experiment through `OnlineAAD_EXP.py` along with custom-codes in Sub_Functions file.
 Also, you need to check your arduino, bluetooth COM port number and your directory of files.

 + Other requires